-This is such an easy pulled pork recipe, and I make it during the winter AND in the summer!
-Since it's made in the slow cooker, there's no oven heating up the house, no grill to monitor.
+This is such an easy slow cooker pulled pork recipe, and I make it during the winter AND in the summer!
+There's no oven heating up the house, no grill to monitor.

-- Bone-in pork shoulder: Choose bone-in pork shoulder, as the bone will add even more flavor.
+- Bone-in pork shoulder or pork butt: I like bone-in pork shoulder, as the bone will add even more flavor.
 It's also usually a bit cheaper per pound than boneless.
+You never want to use pork roast or pork tenderloin for pulled pork because they are far too lean.

-- Apple cider vinegar: This is where that Carolina barbecue flavor comes from.
+- Apple cider vinegar: This is where some Carolina barbecue flavor comes from.
 It also helps to break down and tenderize the meat as it cooks.

 - Brown sugar and molasses: You'll get all that roasty toasty flavor from the molasses, and gentle sweetness from the brown sugar.